 - digitize and publish as a “virtual” collection online historical records housed at multiple repositories but center on a common theme, organization, or important historical figure(s); or

 - create and test new tools and methods for the archival field to enhance public access, especially for born-digital records

 Projects that actively engage the public in the work of the project will be more competitive.

-If you have a project that is designed to process collections or digitize smaller collections, you should consult the Archival Projects program, which has different requirements and considers projects up to $150,000.
+If you have a project that will process collections or digitize smaller collections and will not require more than $150,000 in grant funds, you should consult the Archival Projects program.

 A successful Major Collaborative Archival Initiative proposal will: